Chart Color Schemes

 Infrastructure

-Port Augusta has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Port Augusta has emerging levels of nearby infrastructure activity, ranking in the 31stth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 12 projects likely impacting the region.
-Notable ones are Eucalypt Village - Stirling North Accommodation Development, Port Augusta Technical College, Port Augusta Wharf Upgrade, and St Eyre Estate.
-The following list details those most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects likely influencing the region.
+Notable initiatives include Eucalypt Village - Stirling North Accommodation Development, Port Augusta Technical College, Port Augusta Wharf Upgrade, and St Eyre Estate.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.